Key Payment and Service Information

 This is not an exhaustive list; for example, if you telephone our Customer Service, then of course that communication will be by telephone.

-We communicate with you in the language of your country.
+We communicate with you in the language which we used to communicate with you when you signed up to use PayPal.
+In most cases this would be the language of your country, but otherwise we use English.
 We ask you for your country when you sign up for the Service.

 The legal relationship with you is governed by the laws of England and Wales.

 From a consumer’s perspective, PayPal’s basic product is the Service, which is often compared to a wallet, a safe place for keeping cash, cards, and other means of payment.
 Security is a major reason why a wallet is good to have: the PayPal Service saves you from having to disclose to online sellers the details for accessing your cash, so the people you pay do not get access to your means of payment (card details, bank account details).

 Besides security, part of a wallet’s utility also lies in it being ready and convenient: a wallet is not a safe but something to hand and easily opened when you need cash.
 The balance between security and ready convenience is difficult to strike: we avoid inconveniencing you when a security check would add little value, but when the risk (amount at stake, likelihood of losing it) is higher, we must ask you to help us and protect yourself as we ensure that we are dealing with you and not an imposter.
 We must also comply with security regulations.
 We make the most of less intrusive means of recognising you, but sometimes we must also ask you to demonstrate that the person doing something with your account really is you.